tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Documenting REST APIs course

-Rather than present abstract concepts, this course contextualizes REST APIs with a more direct, hands-on approach.
+Welcome to my course on writing documenting for REST APIs.
+Instead of just talking about abstract concepts, in this course I contextualize REST APIs with a direct, hands-on approach.

 You learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

-As you use the API, you learn about endpoints, parameters, data types, authentication, cURL, JSON, the command line, the developer console, JavaScript, and other details associated with REST APIs.
-The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a somewhat real scenario.
+As you use the API, you learn about endpoints, parameters, data types, authentication, cURL, JSON, the command line, Chrome's Developer Console, JavaScript, and other details associated with REST APIs.

+The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.

-After you use the API as a developer might, you then shift perspectives and become a technical writer tasked with documenting a new endpoint that has been added to the API.
+After you use the API as a developer, you then shift perspectives and become a technical writer tasked with documenting a new endpoint that has been added to the API.

 As a technical writer, you tackle each element of a reference topic in REST API documentation: